jonschipp/mal-dnssearch/README.md

 addresses in logs against malware (and related) reputation data. <br>
 It reports any matches and supports many log formats. <br>

-Tested with Bash on OpenBSD, FreeBSD, Mac OSX, and Ubuntu.
+Requires Bash version 4.2+.
+Tested with Bash on OpenBSD, FreeBSD, OSX, and Ubuntu.

 ![mal-dnssearch Screenshot](http://jonschipp.com/pics/mal-dnssearch.png)